 Advanced Sentence Structures - Simple, Compound, Complex

 This guide explains three important grammar topics from the TNPSC syllabus: Types of Sentences (Simple, Compound, Complex), Degrees of Comparison, and Direct & Indirect Speech.
-Understanding these concepts is crucial for scoring high in the General English section.
+Understanding these concepts is crucial for scoring high in the General English section and builds foundation for advanced language skills.

 - Memorize Conjunctions: Conjunctions are clue words.